GOLDFARB ENTRY & JURY PROCESS GOES ONLINE!

 - File size: 100 MB maximum

-You may submit up to two images per work on CaFE.
+You may submit up to three images per entry.
 If you would like to show multiple views of your 2D work to show detail, please title your images similarly.
 For instance: “David” and “David (side view)”.

 *If your work is matted or framed PLEASE be sure to submit an image of the entire piece, including mat/frame.*